NOTE: if you've read Part's I & II already, scroll down for Part III new content as of May 26, 2017.

 By the late 1930’s, two major events hit the district hard.
 First, the original and long-time Chief Fire Warden Edwin Burroughs Gardner died in 1936.
 His son Edwin F. Gardner became the next TFFD Chief.
 Second, In 1939, the State Legislature changed some statewide regulations concerning special districts.
 Somehow in this process the TFFD was dropped from the State approved special districts list, but never notified.
 It was apparently a mistake, with the State bureaucrats believing that TFFD no longer existed.

-Almost two years later, the Town of San Anselmo considered dropping out of the forest fire district, in large part because the City of San Rafael had recently dropped out to save money, no paying the required district fees.
+Almost two years later, the Town of San Anselmo considered dropping out of the forest fire district, in large part because the City of San Rafael had recently dropped out to save money, by not paying the required forest fire district fees.
 The rationale was that the incorporated communities were already paying for their own fire departments, and had no need to pay for a service covering the unincorporated areas.

 When the San Anselmo Town attorney dug into how to withdraw from the district, he discovered the mistake the State had made.
 Updated legislation was then hastily drawn up and implemented to make TFFD legal again by early 1941, but with several more communities now not wanting to pay for the operation of the district, plans were made to shift the fire protection services to the County.